Former IMF chief economist backs 'people's QE'

 Blanchard argues that buying goods rather than assets can get the money out into the economy another way.

-People's QE has also been criticised because it may compromise central bank independence.
+People's QE has also been criticized because it may compromise central bank independence.

 Bank of England chief economist Andy Haldane said in September people should be "very cautious" about encroaching on the separation between fiscal and monetary policy.